The plaza honors veterans and other citizens who helped make C.W. Post's dream a reality. On the Garza County Courthouse lawn.

-Stretching across the horizon as a range of flat-topped "mountains" is the Caprock Escarpment, the eastern boundary of the vast Llano Estacado or "Staked Plains."
-The marker provides details; on U.S. 84 between Post and Justiceburg.
+Caprock Escarpment, a range of flat-topped "mountains," is the eastern boundary of the Llano Estacado or "Staked Plains."
+The marker provides details.
+On U.S. 84 between Post and Justiceburg.

 In one of the original buildings built by C.W.
 Post, this museum rotates exhibits.
-Seasonal displays include eggs by Fabergé, Waterford and Lalique during Easter.
+Seasonal displays include eggs by Faberg?, Waterford and Lalique during Easter.
 It houses the collection of the owners of the OS Ranch.
-Open 10 a.m.–noon and 1–5 p.m.
-Mon.–Sat.
-Closed Feb., June and Oct.
-201 E. Mai...
+201 E. Main St.

 F.M.
-669 south toward Gail reaches the edge of the Texas High Plains, which are the southernmost extension of Great Plains.
-The highway descends the edge where the plains end, traveling through panoramas of steep cliffs and colorful canyons.
+669 south toward Gail reaches the edge of the Texas High Plains.
+The highway descends the edge where the plains end, traveling through panoramas of steep cliffs and canyons.

 Plan your Texas trip then take your Passport with you.